MaxVanDeursen/testcontainers-workshop/step-1-lift-and-shift.md

 ```

 You also need to add the `@Testcontainers` annotation to the test class, if you want the [Testcontainers-JUnit-Jupiter extension](https://www.testcontainers.org/test_framework_integration/junit_5/)
-to manage the container lifecycle (similar to how we did in step 8).
+to manage the container lifecycle.

 Finally, make sure to configure RestAssured to access the dynamic port exposed by Testcontainers: